kalyan-44/Git-Practice/README.md

 This is Empty
-This is make for merge conflicts
+This is an example for merge conflicts